New Building Works

-Our valued location between the road and beach is constraining our growth and the ability to store sailing dinghies of all types at the club.
+Our location between the road and beach is constraining our growth and the ability to store sailing dinghies of all types at the club.
 With an increasing number of members and sailing classes, Wakatere needs to find a way to accommodate more sailors and more boats.

-Wakatere began discussions with valued club member, and renowned local architect Ken Davis, on solutions of how we could sympathetically add additional storage space without impacting the club's ability to operate.
+Wakatere began discussions with valued former club member, and renowned local architect Ken Davis, on solutions of how we could sympathetically add additional storage space without impacting the club's ability to operate.
 We need to improve the outdoor spaces around the club and add some much needed shade and shelter.
 Ken quickly identified the small amount of vacant and buildable land on the Northern side of the clubhouse that would meet these objectives and the initiative was approved by land owners Auckland Council and the Wakatere Committee and its members.